modx-pro/Docs/docs/en/components/formalicious/index.md

 Create forms that span multiple pages, without having to worry about setting up temporary storage, resources for each step, or other headache-inducing steps.
 Just click Create new step and add the fields, Formalicious takes care of the rest.

-## Automatic Validation & Sanitisation
+## Automatic Validation & Sanitization

 Just tick the box to mark a field as required, and Formalicious automatically handles validation for you.
-Submitted values are also automatically sanitised to make sure your form is protected against Cross Site Scripting (XSS) attacks.
+Submitted values are also automatically sanitized to make sure your form is protected against Cross Site Scripting (XSS) attacks.

 ## Advanced FormIt Features